Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Overview
 Duration: 1

-This guide will walk you through setting up and using the TEMPO Native App in your Snowflake environment with the provided sample data.
+This guide will walk you through the process of setting up and using the TEMPO Native App in your Snowflake environment with provided sample data ([CIC Dataset](https://www.unb.ca/cic/datasets/ids-2017.html)).

+The data that is provided comes from the Canadian Institute for Cybersecurity.
+You can see the data set - and an explanations of the attacks discerned by Tempo [here](https://www.unb.ca/cic/datasets/ids-2017.html)

 ### What You’ll Learn
-- How to run Tempo on sample data
+- How to run Tempo on sample data ([CIC Dataset](https://www.unb.ca/cic/datasets/ids-2017.html))
 - How to view the output in Splunk

 ### What You’ll Need